mapbox/mapbox-gl-js/CONTRIBUTING.md

 Hi, and thanks in advance for contributing to Mapbox GL.
 Here's how we work.
 Please follow these conventions when submitting an issue or pull request.

-## Code Conventions

-* Our code conventions are mostly enforced with eslint, which will be run as part of `npm test`.
-* In internal / private methods, we check preconditions with `assert`, helping us catch mistakes within the library.
-For performance, these checks are removed from the production build with [unassertify](https://www.npmjs.com/package/unassertify).
-* In external / public methods, we check preconditions where appropriate and emit an error.
-"Emit" can mean throwing an `Error`, passing an `Error` as a first callback argument, or emitting an `error` event, as appropriate for the context.
-These checks remain present in production builds, helping downstream authors avoid common mistakes.

-## Git Conventions

-If you have commit access to the repository, please be aware that we strive to maintain a clean, mostly-linear history.

-You may use the GitHub merge button to squash and merge a branch.
-If you do not want to squash the branch into a single commit, see "Manually Merging a Branch" below.

-Never merge a branch that is failing CI.

-### Manually Merging a Branch

-Before manually merging a branch, please

- - rebase the branch onto the current tip of the target branch (`master` or `mb-pages`).
- - squash commits until they are self-contained, potentially down to a single commit if appropriate.
- - perform a fast-forward merge into the target branch and push the result

 ## Preparing your Development Environment

 ### OSX